azkaban/azkaban.github.io/contributing.md

     $ git push origin <feature-branch-name>
     ```

 6. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) against the upstream `master` branch.
 Please give your pull request a clear title and description and note which issue(s) your pull request fixes.

-**Important**: By submitting a patch, you agree to allow the project owners to license your work under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+**Important**: By submitting a patch, you agree to allow the project owners to license your work under the
+[Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Additional information about contributing
+to the Azkaban project can be found [here](https://github.com/azkaban/azkaban/blob/master/CONTRIBUTING.md)